false-schemers/sharpF/lib/README.md

   *  `exit`, `abort`, and `reset`

+## LibXS (Extra Small) Library

+LibXS (see [libxs.sf](https://raw.githubusercontent.com/false-schemers/sharpF/master/lib/libxs.sf)) is an extended version of LibXXS.
+It has the following additional functionality:

+  *  support for flonums, generic math is mixed fixnum/flonum
+  *  many flonum (`fl`) - specific operations
+  *  `sqrt` and trigonometry functions are available in (`fl`) form (e.g. `flsqrt`)
+  *  `andmap`, `ormap` forms implemented as macros

 ## LibS (Small) Library

 LibS (see [libs.sf](https://raw.githubusercontent.com/false-schemers/sharpF/master/lib/libs.sf)) generally targets R^5RS feature set; most of the forms and procedures behave as expected.
-It has the following known limitations:
+Compared to a regular R^5RS system, it has the following known limitations:

   *  SFC reader used to read #F source code is case-sensitive
   *  `read` and `string->symbol` are also case-sensitive